AlexJoo2003/ControllPad/README.md

 tkinter - to create the GUI
 pystray - to be able to use the system tray pillow (PIL) - to make the icon in the system tray have an image

+# INSTALATION

+pip install -U pyinstaller
+pyinstaller program.spec

+in the dist folder you will find the output folder, put the images folder and the commands.json in there You can put the folder wherever you want now.